Erectile Dysfunction (ED) and Diabetes

 There is no cure for diabetes-related erectile dysfunction.
 Controlling your diabetes symptoms and your weight can help though

 Erectile dysfunction, which is also called ED or impotence, can be caused by many factors.
 One common cause of erectile dysfunction is diabetes.
 In fact ED may be the first symptom of diabetes in some men.
-Studies show that as many as 75 per cent of men with diabetes will go on to develop erectile dysfunction.
+Studies show that as many as 75% of men with diabetes will go on to develop erectile dysfunction.
 Depending on what’s causing your ED, lifestyle changes and medication may help.

 Why can diabetes cause erectile dysfunction in men?